Why Is Protein Important?

 1. Eggs

-Eggs are a versatile and nutrient-dense option, offering high-quality protein.
-They’re also a great source of vitamins D and B12, along with minerals like selenium and choline, which support brain health and metabolism.
+Eggs are one of nature’s most complete foods - inexpensive, versatile, and packed with high-quality protein.
+They also provide vitamins D and B12, along with minerals like selenium and choline, which play key roles in brain health and metabolism.

 One large egg (50g) provides 6.3 g of protein.